Team-Swamp/conventions/AssetNamingConventions.md

 This list is not exhaustive, as new features can require new Asset types.
 If you are using an Asset type not listed, use the existing list as a guideline for your naming convention for that Asset.

-Examples based on the contentions in the table below:
+Examples based on the contents in the table below:

 * `M_Collectable`
 * `T_Collectable_Normal`